Huginn18/huginn18/exploration/mimir.md

 2. if it does ask user if they want to create project there.
 If `.git` directory exists skip git init, if it doesn't exist ask user if they want to use git in the project.

 That seems simple enough, let's code.

+## Update
+Ok, I forgot about one important thig.
+Checking `project name` if project already exists user should be asked for a new name.